Free for Life in Action

 Stations (Border Monitoring)

 Stations are defined as any physical location in which an individual may come into contact with a trafficked victim.
 FFLI works through stations to identify and potentially intervene on behalf of a trafficked individual.
 This is done through educational materials and idividuals trained to identify potential trafficked victims.
 For example, FFLI has border monitoring stations in Nepal established along unsecured or “open” borders with high rates of human trafficking.
 The border monitoring offices also serve as a planning center for external rescue operations.

 FFLI uses the term ‘shelters’ to refer to both temporary and long term shelters.
 Shelters are a safe place for survivors, where their immediate and long term care needs are met.
 Immediate needs include: food, clothing and shelter.
 Long term needs include: counseling, health care, education and skills training, etc.

-FFLI provides schoalrships to individuals who have survived human trafficking.
+FFLI provides scholarships to individuals who have survived human trafficking.
 Scholarships allow individuals to access programs and resources, included are scholarships for some the sustainable programs mentioned below.
 Scholarships are awarded for education and restorative care.

 Sustainable programs are programs in which an individual is taught a trade or a skill.
 These progrmas are used for the prevention of trafficking, for the education of individuals who are at risk of being trafficked and for the restoration of human trafficking survivors.
 Sustainable programs include skills training, income-generating agricultural programs and community education programs.